+ + Inquisitorial Order, X-006-3802 + +

 * The Planetary Defense Forces of Tophet recently suffered a defeat in its war against its Necron invaders.
 At this time, Tophet authorities claim control of only 65 percent of the planet’s surface, and they report that more xeno forces are joining the fight each week.

-* Although the Adeptus Mechanicus reports that they are holding the line against the Necron threat on Myopolis, the Necrons also are reinforcing their military forces on this strategically important industrial world.
+* Although the Adeptus Mechanicus reports that they are holding the line against the Necron threat on Myopolis, the Necrons also are reinforcing their military forces on this strategically important mining world.

 * Before its destruction, a stealth reconnaissance craft reported that hundreds of xeno structures have appeared on the surface of Stigmata, confirming that the once-dormant Necron world has fully awoken and committed to a long-term period of activity.